 Interrater Reliability:

-- Intraclass coefficients exceed .80 for subscales and .84 for Autism Indexes.
+• Intraclass coefficients were greater than.
+80 for subscales and.
+84 for Autism Indexes.

 Correlations with Other Diagnostic Tests:

-- Correlations with well-known diagnostic tests for autism are large or very large.
+• Correlations with established autism diagnostic tests are large or very large.

-- This suggests that the GARS-3 aligns well with established diagnostic measures, supporting its concurrent validity.
+• These also indicate that the GARS-3 appears to have a good correspondence with established diagnostic measures, substantiating its concurrent validity.

 Validity Studies:

-- New studies demonstrate the test’s validity across various subgroups and the general population.
+• New research shows the test’s validity among different subgroups and the general population.

 Binary Classification Studies: